 - Technology can enable changes that lead to more engaged employees

-- Leading companies are investing in tools that give employees more autonomy
+- Leading companies are investing in digital tools that give employees more autonomy

 - Improving the onboarding experience has a high correlation with employee retention